Certificate in Biblical Studies

 Growing up in Kenya as a child of missionary parents gave David a love for international travel.
 He and Tenyia were married on a semester break during a year of study in Israel, and they recently spent a vacation visiting archaeological sites in Turkey.
 David returned to Israel in 2009 as one of the leaders of Briercrest College and Seminary's first Israel Study Tour.

-David, along with Kevin Daugherty, will lead another Briercrest study tour, the upcoming Study Tour 2013: Follow Paul through Turkey and Greece.
+David, along with Kevin Daugherty, led another Briercrest study tour this past summer, Study Tour 2013: Follow Paul through Turkey and Greece.

 In his free time, David enjoys hiking, playing with his daughter Shoshana, and reading in his back yard under the amazing Saskatchewan sky.